Boosting Convolution with Efficient MLP-Permutation for Volumetric Medical Image Segmentation: Methodology

-Although CNNs are capable of modeling long-range dependencies through deep stacks of convolution layers, studies~\cite{valanarasu2022unext,hou2022vip,tolstikhin2021mixer} have highlighted the superior ability of MLP-based networks to learn global context.
+Although CNNs are capable of modeling long-range dependencies through deep stacks of convolution layers, studies~\cite{valanarasu2022unext,hou2022vip,tolstikhin2021mixer,zhang2022morphmlp} have highlighted the superior ability of MLP-based networks to learn global context.
 Motivated by this, we design MLPP as depicted in Figure~\ref{fig:mlpp} to acquire global information in deep layers of the encoder.
 MLPP decomposes the training of IP feature and TP feature in sequential order.
 We denote these two blocks as \textbf{IP-MLP} and \textbf{TP-MLP}, respectively.
-To facilitate communication of cross-axis tokens, we further propose an auxiliary attention branch in IP-MLP, denoted as \textbf{AA-MLP}.
-We provide a PyTorch-style pseudo code of MLPP in the supplementary material.
+To facilitate the communication of cross-axis tokens, we further propose an auxiliary attention branch in IP-MLP, denoted as \textbf{AA-MLP}.
+This enlarged receptive field facilitates the integration of information from distant tokens and improves the model's ability to capture global dependencies while maintaining awareness of the relative positions of elements.